Download the Family School Relationships Survey:

 Perceptions of how well students are able to persevere through setbacks to achieve important long-term goals.

 Factors that can create challenges for families to interact with or become involved with their child’s school.

 Perceptions of who should be primarily responsible for school success.

 Perceptions of student physical and psychological safety at school.

 Dr. Hunter Gehlbach led the development of the Family-School Relationships Survey at the Harvard Graduate School of Education.
-Joining the research team were Co-Principal Investigators Dr. Karen Mapp and Dr. Richard Weissbourd, both leading experts in family-school relations.
+Joining the research team were Co-Principal Investigators Dr. Karen Mapp and Dr. Richard Weissbourd, both leading experts in family-school relations and family engagement.

 Through a rigorous development process, the research team designed the survey with an extensive literature review, focus groups, synthesis, expert review, and cognitive pre-testing.
 For more information on the survey's research methodology, read the research papers: Measuring Parent Perceptions of School Climate and Assessing Parent Perceptions of School Fit.